RomuloThiago/Imu/README.md

 ### Exit
-The program waits for a new command until a exit given by the user.
+The function has the objective of end the program by user command.
+The programm wait a command until an exit is given.

 Compiling:
 ```markdown